Greece Moments Greece Moments

 Mani in Greece: Wild & Mysterious

 The middle finger of the Peloponnese, separated by the 2,407 m high Taygetos Mountains, has always had its peculiarities.
-Over the centuries, isolation has made people skeptical.
+Over the centuries, isolation made the people skeptical.
 Until the 19th century, blood feuds (vendetta) were the order of the day, one reason for the high number of protective towers in the region.

 Table of Contents